Demystifying GDPR for fleet managers

 But what does it mean for fleet managers?
 Firstly, it can’t be ignored, as compliance is a statutory requirement.
 And, as most fleet managers deal with ‘personal data’, more widely defined under GDPR, they should understand how the changes affect them.

 Despite its complexity, GDPR is an evolutionary change.
 Many operators should be able to adapt current data protection frameworks, rather than reinvent them.
 But there are some key differences.

 GDPR extends the definition of personal data to include digital identifiers such as IP addresses as well as pseudonymised data that can be linked back to individuals.

 Identifiers in telematics systems that correlate data and drivers, including information on location, speed or driving events, may thus be personal data.

-This has implications for operators as individuals have new rights over personal data, including the right to be informed of the data being captured, to have access to it, to rectify false or erroneous data, and to seek erasure.
+This has implications for operators as individuals have new rights over personal data.
+This includes the right to be informed of the data being captured, to have access to it, to rectify false or erroneous data, and to seek erasure.